 Rochester, C., Ellis Paine, A. and Howlett, S. (2010) Volunteering and Society in the 21st Century.
 Palgra

 Steinberg, R. and Powell, W. (2nd edn, 2006) The Nonprofit Sector: A Research Handbook.
 Yale University Press.

-(1): Understanding of the nature of, and rationale for, the third sector from key social science disciplinary perspectives.
+2.Demonstrate understanding of the nature of, and rationale for, the third sector from key disciplinary perspectives (including politics, economics and sociology);

-(2): Ability to describe and anatomise the third sectors contribution to social economic and political life by utilising and understanding the limits of relevant economic and social data.
+7.Appropriately describe and anatomise the third sector's contribution to economic and social life by utilising - and understanding the limits of - relevant economic and social data

 The intended generic learning outcomes are as follows.
 On successfully completing the module students will be able to:

 1.Demonstrate their ability to find and critically assess relevant sources of information in the library and on-line;

 2.Demonstrate, though participation in seminars, including group work in relation to key questions, the ability to operate collectively, and how to present argument and evidence effectively to fellow participants;